Chapter 68, Guilty Of The Deadly Sin

 Is her greeting me in her housecoat her saying I'm no longer important to her?

 We hugged, a social gesture I've never enjoyed with most due to insincerity but enjoyed with Julie.
 As we hugged, I felt her insincerity.
-We sat and sought easy conversation as her husband brought tea, coffee, and little sandwiches and placed them on the ornate coffee table.
-I noticed a slight tremble in her hand holding her teacup.
+We sat and sought easy conversation as her husband brought tea, coffee, and little sandwiches.
+He placed them on the ornate coffee table.
+I noticed a slight tremble in her hand when she held her teacup.

 Is she so upset with me she trembles?